Celebrating 30 Years of Excellence: QRIDA's Milestone Anniversary

 Happy birthday to us!

-This year, on 1 October 2024, QRIDA will celebrate our 30th birthday!
+On 1 October 2024 QRIDA celebrated our 30th birthday!

 For three decades, QRIDA has been at the forefront of supporting Queenslanders by administering financial assistance to primary producers, businesses, non-profit organisations and individuals.
 This momentous occasion marks not just the passage of time but also our ongoing commitment to fostering growth, innovation, and resilience in our communities.